-According to AS/NZS ISO 9001:2008 (the latest version of the Quality Management System Standard and forerunner to the OHS management system (OHSMS) standard AS/NZS 4801:2001 and the environmental management system (EMS) standard AS/NZS ISO 14001:2004), organisations must identify and manage numerous linked activities to function effectively.
+According to AS/NZS ISO 9001 (the forerunner to the WHS management system standard ISO45001 and the environmental management system (EMS) standard AS/NZS ISO 14001:2004), organisations must identify and manage numerous linked activities to function effectively.
 It goes on to discuss the need for managing resources, inputs and outputs etc, making the point that only through a systematic or process approach will an organisation be able to maintain control.
 Put simply, a management system is the structure that enables organisations to manage the way they operate.

-Some may argue that organisations exist, possibly even flourish, without a management system.
+Some may argue that organisations exist, possibly even flourish, without a Quality, Environment, or even WHS management system.
 However, upon closer inspection, this is not the case.
 All successful organisations have values, policies, procedures, standard processes and practices.
 Whether documented or not, these are the components of that organisation’s system of management.
 By formalising this system, an organisation has the opportunity to review its performance, determine what works and does not work, agree to the preferred processes and proactively manage its performance.